0xPolygon/polygon-docs/docs/cdk/deploy-validium.md

 Follow the instructions in the [CDK validium node repository's README](https://github.com/0xPolygon/cdk-validium-node).

+!!! danger "There are no instructions - awaiting feedback"
     ## 3. Run the data availability (DA) node

     Finally, once the CDK validium node is operational, set up and run the data availability node.

     Instructions for this can be found in the [<ins>CDK DA Node GitHub repository's README</ins>](https://github.com/0xPolygon/cdk-data-availability).